Live Support Chat

 15 Sep 2022

-There’s an old saying that says, “trust what you see, not what you hear,” and it’s something that brilliantly emphasizes the importance of "audio and video transcription".
+There's an old saying that says, trust what you see, not what you hear, and it's something that brilliantly emphasizes the importance of "audio and video transcription".

 Transcription is a skilled process that involves listening to a recording, researching the topic to get an in-depth understanding of it, and then accurately typing the spoken language into text format.
 This can be done verbatim (exact word-for-word), or the transcriptionist can clean up the text to improve readability in certain parts of the speech.